awslabs/graphstorm/docs/source/advanced/language-models.rst

     touch /tmp/ip_list.txt
     echo 127.0.0.1 > /tmp/ip_list.txt

-Then, the launch command is almost the same except that the configuration file is the ``acm_lm_nc.yaml``, which contains the language model configurations.
+Then, the launch command is almost the same except that in this case the configuration file is ``acm_lm_nc.yaml``, which contains the language model configurations.

 .. code-block:: bash